keboola/connection-docs/orchestrator/tasks/index.md

 {: .image-popup}
 ![Orchestration Tasks Sequence Organized](/orchestrator/tasks/orchestration-sequence-2.png)

-First, the two data source connectors are run in parallel, then both transformations are run in parallel, and last the connector sends the results to the consumer (Mailchimp service in this case).
+First, the two data source connectors are run in parallel, then both transformations are run in parallel, and last the data destination connector sends the results to the consumer (Mailchimp service in this case).
 The configurations will be executed in the order in which they depend on each other.

 ## Handling Dependencies